macrowell70/Git-for-Web-Development-Project/pc.md

 5. What is the command you can use to switch between branches?
 For example you are working on the FIRSTNAME-LASTNAME branch and you want to switch back to main.
     The git checkout command is used to switch branches
 6. Explain the difference between `git fetch`, `git merge` and `git pull`.
 What does each command do?
+    'git fetch' pulls code from remote, but does not merge with the head code 'git merge' merges the code one is currently working on with the head code 'git pull' pulls the the head code from remote and merges with head code
 7. What is a merge conflict?
+    Merge conflict occurs when one trys to merge branches with competing commits
 8. How do you resolve a merge conflict?
+    To resulve a merge conflict you can view the competing commits with a pull request and make manual changes to the lines that compete.